 A CFD is one legal option to ensure that the ongoing maintenance of the equipment will be covered after 2023; the project team is also exploring fees collected by the Trust.
 In this case, the participating owners would form a Community Facilities District, also known as a Mello-Roos District, and pay an annual special tax.
 We are working with one of California’s leading public finance firms to specify the terms of creating such a district for the first EcoBlock.
-For future EcoBlocks, CFDs would have to cover both the initial infrastructure financing and the ongoing costs, a much more substantial commitment.
+For future EcoBlocks, the funding would have to cover both the initial infrastructure financing and the ongoing costs, a much more substantial commitment.
 Since this pilot Oakland EcoBlock project has the benefit of CEC funding and multiple sources of cost share for the initial construction, the CFD would only have to cover ongoing operation and maintenance.
 For more information on CFDs see https://neighborly.com/learn/what-is-a-community-facilities-district/ and https

 Q11.
 I am a renter: will the landlord raise the rent after this project?
 I am a homeowner: can I raise the rent after the upgrades are complete?

 The energy upgrades are expected to substantially reduce the annual energy bill.
 In place of the usual energy bill, each EcoBlock house will have an annual contribution to pay for the operation, maintenance, and insurance for the shared microgrid.
 If that contribution is collected through a property tax in a CFD or fees to a Trust, the landlord will be paying it.
 The landlord may pass these costs on to the renter, who is benefitting from the improvements and the reduced bills (assuming utilities were not previously included in the rent).
 This should not increase overall costs for the tenant.
 The goal of the project is to share the costs and benefits of sustainability in a way that creates realistic incentives for all participants.